JCMais/JCMais/README.md

 ⚙ If given the opportunity, I seek to be [one of] the DevOps person - I have experience with most CI platforms, deployments tools, and cloud providers - Currently using Terraform and Kubernetes on GCP.

-📚 [Learning Elixir](https://github.com/JCMais/learning/tree/master/elixir) and game development using the Unity Editor - Loving both ❤
+📚 [Learning Elixir](https://github.com/JCMais/learning/tree/master/elixir) and game development using the Unity Editor - Loving both ❤ - Planning to learn Rust at some point in 2021

 🕹 Playing video games since I was kid, favorites genres are: (J)RPGs, Turn-Based, Survival, Sci-fi and Roguelike

 ✍ [Blog](https://jonathancardoso.com/)

 🤩 Perfect job would be 60% Backend, 25% DevOps, and 15% Frontend

 🌐 You can also find me on:
   - [twitter](https://twitter.com/_jonathancardos)